James Worthy: "Big Game James"

 Even on Lakers teams dominated by fellow Hall of Fame members Abdul-Jabbar and Johnson, Worthy stood out as a star during their years together.
 He led the Lakers in playoff scoring in their championship runs in 1987 (23.6) and 1988 (21.1) and was second to Abdul-Jabbar in the 1985 championship run (21.5).
 He always saved his best for the playoffs and averaged 3.5 points higher per game than in the regular season.
-That, spectacular offensive displays, and flashes of defensive brilliance, cemented his legacy as "Big Game James".
+That, his heroics in the 1982 NCAA Championship game alongside Michael Jordan, spectacular offensive displays, and flashes of defensive brilliance, cemented his legacy as "Big Game James".

 Worthy played in 926 NBA regular-season games, averaging 17.6 points, 5.1 rebounds and three assists per game.
 He played in 143 playoff games and averaged 21.1 points, 5.2 rebounds and 3.2 assists per game and had a 54.4 field goal percentage.
 In 34 NBA Finals games he averaged 22.2 pts per game on 53% shooting.
-Worthy played in 4 Game 7s in his career and averaged 27 points 8.2 rebounds on 60% shooting in these winner-take-all contests.
+Worthy played in 4 Game 7s in his career and averaged 27 points and 8.2 rebounds on 60% shooting in these winner-take-all contests.
 He ranks sixth all-time in Lakers team scoring (16,320), third all-time in team steals (1,041) and seventh all-time in team field goal percentage (.521).
 Worthy was voted one of the 50 Greatest Players in NBA History in 1996 and named to the NBA 75th Anniversary Team in 2021.
 To commemorate the NBA's 75th Anniversary The Athletic ranked their top 75 players of all time, and named Worthy as the 59th greatest player in NBA history.
 Worthy was inducted into the Naismith Memorial Basketball Hall of Fame in 2003.
 His jersey No. 42 was retired by the Lakers.